nickmachairas/edafos/docs/deepfoundations/load_tests.rst

 Davisson Offset Limit
 *********************

-The Davisson method, proposed by M.T.
-Davisson (1972) :cite:`Davisson1972-yd`,
-determines that the failure load corresponds to an allowable settlement which occurs at
+The Davisson method, proposed by M. T. Davisson :cite:`Davisson1972-yd`, determines that the failure load corresponds to an allowable settlement which occurs a